kelceywilson/alertster/README.md

 `> npm start`

 ## alertsAPI
-This app interfaces with alertsAPI, which can be found here: https://github.com/kelceywilson/alertsAPI
+This app partners with alertsAPI, which can be found here: https://github.com/kelceywilson/alertsAPI

 ### TODO
+- Create user profile page
 - Show 'Delete Alert' button only on alerts created by the current user
 - Make alertDetail editable
 - Fix type selector so that type must be selected to submit new alert